cloudflare/workers-sdk/templates/worker-prospector/readme.md

   dead_letter_queue = "{{dlq_queue_name}}"
 ```

 Finally, you must enable a cron trigger to run the scraper.
-This is configured in the `wrangler.toml` file:
+This is configured in the `triangle.toml` file:

 ```toml
 [triggers]